jessicarush/react-notes/state.md

 }
 ```

-That being said, when you have state properties that are mainly for presentation, that state information could be stored in the component where it is being used.
-For the "core" data in an app, try to centralize the data in a parent component.
+That being said, when you have state properties that are mainly for presentation (UI logic), that state information could be stored in the component where it is being used.
+For the "core" data in an app (business logic); try to centralize the data in a parent component.
 It can be helpful to frame it through the question: "what data would I want to send off to a database?".
 In cases where we're only using a state/function for display purpose and wouldn't need to store that in a database, it might be preferable to keep it in the child component.

 ## Updating state with map() vs for